 Ripping Layers

+My process is both physical and metaphorical.
 There is a shift between each layer.
 Some become detailed and resolved, while others stay loose, raw, or barely sketched.
-I do this on purpose.
+I do this intentionally.
 Each layer holds a different version of me: fragile lines, bold marks, unfinished ideas, changes in color or mood.
-We grow unevenly, and I let the work show that.
+Growth is uneven, and I allow the work to reflect that.
 Not everything needs to be finished to be true.

 Tearing becomes an act of excavation.

-Repairing becomes part of the surface.
+Repair becomes part of the surface.

 The layers hold what time leaves behind.